NOSiCode-CV/igrp-studio-springboot-engine/README.md

     group: 'example',
     artifact: 'demo',
     description: 'Demo project for Spring Boot',
-    database: 'PostgreSQL'. // you can choose bettween MySQL and PostgreSQL }
+    database: 'PostgreSQL'. // you can choose between MySQL and PostgreSQL }
 const basePath = 'your/path/'